 Monroe Community College's program includes courses in professional dental assisting, clinical content areas, biomedical sciences, and communication skills.
 The sequence of courses allows students to complete program in varying lengths of time.
 All courses carry college credit.

 Once students begin coursework in the on-line Dental Assisting program they may be able to perform supportive services to a Dentist in his /her performance of dental services as authorized under New York State Education Law 6608.

 Our first class graduated in May 1998.
 Twelve students are admitted to the program.
 The on-campus Dental Assisting program is a two semester certificate program.
-It is accredited by the American Dental Association.
 Upon graduation and successful passing of the three part licensing examination student are eligible for licensure and will be able to perform advanced Dental Assisting functions as outlined by the New York State Education Department.

 To be a qualified applicant, the following entrance requirements for Dental Assisting must be met: